djsoftware1/runai/README.md

-## DJ Software Task Execution Framework
+## runai: DJ Software Task Execution Framework

-General AI-driven automation helper framework for tasks like code refactoring (or many other tasks, including non-coding-related tasks) using autogen.
+General AI-driven automation helper framework for tasks like code refactoring (or many other tasks, including non-coding-related tasks), optionally using AutoGen.

 Optionally integrates into command-line (with a small amount of setup) on Mac, git bash for Windows, or Linux.